-Originally shown as part of the 2015 Street Meet Festival in Saskatoon, Decisions, Decisions is a temporary and interactive text-based installation.
+Exhibited at the Centre Pompidou in Paris and at the Street Meet Festival in Saskatoon, Decisions, Decisions is a temporary and interactive text-based installation.
 The statements for Decisions, Decisions are based on exaggerations and distortions of familiar rhetoric from community consultations, urban development, campaign slogans, and protest placards.
 The text is ambiguous or unsettled, designed to encourage a plurality of understandings, highlighting the diversity of our own interests and affinities in a public space.
 However, each statement is also more complex than it might appear at first glance, aiming to offer a sense of instability or shifting priorities for the viewer.
 Drawing on this kind of language, the poster series also interjects other logics and potentials by encouraging participation based on either agreement, disagreement, or ambivalence, using small sticker dots normally found in asset mapping activities and based on added complications based on footnoted questions in a corresponding booklet.
 Decisions, Decisions aims to capture a sense of possibility and power in the language we use to describe ongoing, and yet subtle, political struggle.

 This post originally appeared on Open Engagement‘s 2014 blog, 100 Questions / 100 Days

 To ask the question, “what motivates us?” is to ask for some core reason or rationale that can explain our decisions and our actions.